citusdata/citus_docs/reference/sql_workarounds.rst

 SELECT DISTINCT (non-distribution column)
 -----------------------------------------

-Citus supports SELECT DISTINCT col but only when col is the shard distribution column.
-If it is not, use GROUP BY for a simple workaround:
+Citus does not yet support SELECT DISTINCT but you can use GROUP BY for a simple workaround:

 .. code-block:: sql

+  -- rather than this
+  -- select distinct col from table;

+  -- use this
   select col from table group by col;

 JOIN a local and a distributed table